ErikOSorensen/StatsOkonomen/content/post/2024-12-16-met528-scientific-methods-spring-2025/index.md

 MET528 will be given in weekly lectures.
 We will meet in **Auditorium I**, every **Tuesday afternoon** throughout the semester, from 1415 to 1600.
-First day of lecturing is January 7, last day is April 8.
+First day of lectures is January 7, last day is April 8.

 # Evaluation